SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

  ![Maintain](./images/setup4.png)

-3. On the *Maintain SAP Cloud Platform Extensions* screen in the Integration section, choose *New*.
+3. On the *Maintain Extensions* screen in the Integration section, choose *New*.

  ![New](./images/setup5.png)